bravetechnologycoop/BraveSensor/firmware/README.md

 **Event Data**

 1. state: the current state the machine is in
-2. door_status: the current door status byte
+1. door_status: the current door status byte
-3. INS_val: the current filtered inPhase value from the INS radar
+1. INS_val: the current filtered inPhase value from the INS radar
+1. INS_threshold: the current threshold that we compare the INS_val against
-4. timer_status: if the current state uses a timer, this contains the time in milliseconds that the timer has counted up to thus far.
+1. timer_status: if the current state uses a timer, this contains the time in milliseconds that the timer has counted up to thus far.
 If the current state does not contain a timer, this is set to 0.
+1. initial_timer: the initial timer value that the initial state compares against
+1. duration_timer: the duration timer value that the duration and stillness states compare against
+1. stillness_timer: the stillness timer value that the stillness state compares against

 ### **Debugging**